Back and spine surgery specialists serving the Los Angeles, California area

 - Facet disease

 As people age, the spine naturally begins to deteriorate.
 However, back surgery only becomes an option when the deterioration leads to nerve compression in the spinal column.
 For example, a herniated intervertebral disc can extrude into the spinal canal and be completely asymptomatic unless it comes into contact with a nerve and interrupts regular function.
-The goal of spine surgery, then, is to partially or fully remove the herniated disc to decompress the nerve and alleviate the pain.
-Conversely, during open spine surgery a back surgeon typically removes the entire disc and fuses the adjacent vertebrae together to stabilize the spine.
+In this case, the goal of spine surgery is to partially or fully remove the herniated disc to decompress the nerve and alleviate the pain.
+Conversely, during traditional open spine surgery a back surgeon typically removes the entire disc and fuses the adjacent vertebrae together to stabilize the spine.
 As a result, some measure of spinal flexibility is permanently lost and extensive rehabilitation is required to return to normalcy.
-At Laser Spine Institute, our spine specialists may remove only the part of the disc that causes pain, leaving the disc intact.
+At Laser Spine Institute, our spine surgeons may remove only the part of the disc that causes pain, leaving the disc intact.

-Obviously, the decision to undergo spine surgery, whether minimally invasive or otherwise, can be difficult.
-Any spine surgeon will tell you that a surgical procedure should only be considered if your pain has persisted despite all other noninvasive treatments.
-If you are in Los Angeles and considering your various treatment options, contact Laser Spine Institute to learn the advantages of our procedures and to request a complimentary review of your MRI scan.
+Obviously the decision to undergo spine surgery, whether minimally invasive or otherwise, can be difficult.
+Any spine surgeon will tell you that a surgical procedure should only be considered if your pain has persisted despite all other non-invasive treatments.
+If you are in Los Angeles, California, and are considering your various treatment options, contact Laser Spine Institute to learn about the advantages of our procedures and to request a review of your MRI or CT scan.